Bunyip - Garfield

 AreaSearch analysis places Bunyip - Garfield well above average for employment performance across multiple indicators

-Bunyip - Garfield has a balanced workforce with both white and blue collar employment.
-The construction sector stands out with strong representation, an unemployment rate of 3.0%, and estimated employment growth of 4.6% over the past year as of September 2025.
+Bunyip Garfield has a diverse workforce with balanced white and blue collar jobs.
+The construction sector is prominent, with an unemployment rate of 3.0% and estimated employment growth of 4.6% in the past year as of September 2025.
+In this period, 5813 residents were employed, with an unemployment rate of 1.7%, lower than Greater Melbourne's 4.7%.

 Frequently Asked Questions - Employment